vsc55/ombi_sqlite_mysql/README.md

     ```
     $ /opt/ombi/Ombi --migrate
     ```

     > **Note:**
+    If our sqlite database and json configuration files are stored in a different location than the one where we have Ombi installed, we will have to add the --storage argument.
+    ```bash
+    $ /opt/ombi/Ombi --migrate --storage /etc/Ombi
+    ```

+    > **Note:**
     We assume that Ombi is installed in **'/opt/ombi'**, if it is not installed in that location use the corresponding path.
     If you are using docker ombi is installed in **'/opt/ombi'**